-If you’re in the market for LASIK, in Charleston or anywhere else in the country, you’ve probably noticed lots of ads for low-cost LASIK and wondered why you should pay more than $999 per eye.
+If you’re in the market for LASIK eye surgery, in Charleston, South Carolina or anywhere else in the country, you’ve probably noticed lots of ads for low-cost LASIK and wondered why you should pay more than $999 per eye.
 Well, to start with, those low prices you see on billboards and hear in radio ads usually exclude around 99% of prospective patients because the qualifying criteria are so limited.
 Those figures can also be misleading because they typically don’t include all facets of your care.

-At my practice, everyone gets our signature LASIK package, regardless of your prescription and whether or not you have astigmatism, and it covers everything from start to finish.
+At the practice of LASIK specialist Dr. Kerry Solomon, everyone gets our signature LASIK package, regardless of your prescription and whether or not you have astigmatism, and it covers everything from start to finish.
 That includes:

 Your pre-operative exam

 This is where we spend 2 hours evaluating your vision, assessing your current prescription, and doing diagnostic testing to find out if your corneas are the right shape and thickness to undergo LASIK.
 We also discuss financing options, special pricing, and scheduling.

 Your single quote for LASIK does not include the prescription drops and oral medications that you will use for optimal comfort and healing following your procedure.
 The prescription can be filed through insurance and coverage depends on benefits.
 Consider this when determining the cost of the procedure.

 Although our LASIK prices are comparable to our competitors’, our facility and the technology we use are considered among the best in the country.
 We perform topography-guided LASIK using advanced, blade-free technology.
 Some of the bargains you see advertised are for LASIK using a blade or older diagnostic equipment and methodologies.